hdia/ev_charging_monitor/README.md

 - **Charger listings:** Open Charge Map API (Australia subset, refreshed daily)
 - **Urban centres:** ABS *Urban Centres and Localities 2021*
 - **Routing and proximity:** OpenStreetMap *Nominatim* + *OSRM*
-- Coverage and equity metrics are derived from live charger counts within 5 km, 10 km, and 20 km of each population centre.
+- Coverage & equity metrics are derived from charger counts within 5km, 10km, and 20km of each population centre.
 - Data pull times and network metrics are shown in the "Australian EV charging snapshot" panel.